Games for Education 2010

 Good sites with catalogues of Educational, Serious, Persuasive & Activist games:

 (Warning here: because these are sites with a lot of different kinds of players, you can find some pretty disturbing stuff on some of these sites—material that is not appropriate for kids.
 And because links lead to links, be careful about the access that young students have.)

-- Newsgaming is a site that does topical activist critique of current events and culture.
+- Newsgaming is a now-defunct studio that did topical activist critique of current events and culture.
 These are decidedly slanted political games, usually, but simple, accessible and provocative.
 Not for everyone—and probably only appropriate for upper-level high school students.
-They currently have 3 games, all of which deal with terrorism: September 12, Madrid, Kabul Kaboom!
+They have 3 games linked to this site, all of which deal with terrorism: September 12, Madrid, Kabul Kaboom!

 - Persuasive Games is another opinionated game-making site.
 These games are generally more polished, however, and deal with a broader array of topics.

 - Matrix Games sells dozens of fairly high-quality historical games.
 The vast majority of them, however, are hard-core, highly-complex war games.
 Not really for the casual gamer or most students.

 - check out Manifesto Games list of educational indie games.
 Manifesto Games is a now-defunct site that tried to create an alternative indie game culture & business.
 For now, anyway, they’ve left the site up with the games they had on it when it shut down mid-2009.
 Most of the stuff featured here is of reasonably quality, although some of it will probably not fit your taste.